Content Coms’ MD Launches Workplace Wellbeing Community ‘Work in Mind’

 Joanna was inspired to launch Work in Mind after moving the Content Coms HQ from inner city Bristol to the Glove Factory Studios, in rural Holt, Wiltshire.
 The bold decision quickly paid dividends, on both a business and wellbeing front.
 Instead of an arduous commute to an inner-city hub, the team sit at desks with views across green fields, dotted with lakes.
 Natural light streams in through vast windows, fuelling productivity.

 Joanna says, “Each year we put a percentage of our profits towards CSR, and after our move it felt fitting to promote workplace wellbeing.
-I enlisted the expertise of strategic communications consultants, Lightbulb, to think through ideas for projects that would help push out the message that buildings and workplaces can be healthier, if only people will invest in the technology and thinking in the first place.”
+Working with my team and industry colleagues I started to think through ideas for projects that would help push out the message that buildings and workplaces can be healthier, if only people will invest in the technology and thinking in the first place.”

 “Work in Mind embraces everyone’s work environment, from the midwife delivering babies in hospital, to those working the night shift in a factory,” says Joanna.